top of page

 "The greatest enigma of the universe is not the unconscious, but a phenomenon by which we humans freed ourselves from the constraints of evolution, created our own environment, and began to think about ourselves - our consciousness."
 [3]

 Consciousness is connected with the mystery of creation, which has occupied human beings since time immemorial.
 We only get answers thanks to our mental faculty, which opened many paths for us.
 Consciousness was a revolution, because thanks to it, man was able to intervene in creation.
-In doing so, he builds a world that can be derived from the structure of creation as recognised by science, as the enigmatic title of the section states.
-This view is discussed in the third section.
+The sciences recognised its structure, as the enigmatic title of this section indicates.
+This view is discussed in the following chapter.

 To give shape to the puzzle, I asked for a dream that would present the problem to me.